1984 New York City Subway shooting: Public reaction

-United States Attorney Rudolph Giuliani met with Black political and religious leaders calling for a Federal civil rights investigations.
-C. Vernon Mason, an attorney and spokesperson for the group, said, "We have come to the Federal Government as black people traditionally have done to seek redress when it is clear that state and local authorities have either failed to act or are incapable of acting."
+United States Attorney Rudolph Giuliani met with black political and religious leaders calling for a Federal civil-rights investigation.
+C. Vernon Mason, an attorney and spokesperson for the group, said, "We have come to the Federal Government as [B]lack people traditionally have done to seek redress when it is clear that state and local authorities have either failed to act or are incapable of acting."
 After an investigation, Giuliani ultimately determined that Goetz had acted out of fear, which he distinguished from a "racial motivation."
-In a 2007 interview with Stone Phillips of Dateline NBC, Goetz admitted that his fear was enhanced due to the fact that the four men he shot were black.
+In a 2007 interview with Stone Phillips of Dateline NBC, Goetz admitted that his fear may have been enhanced due to the fact that the four men he shot were black.

 Subsequent developments

-After reaching an all-time peak in 1990, crime in New York City dropped dramatically through the rest of the 1990s, with Rudy Giuliani emphasizing reduction in crime as mayor.
-By 2006, New York City had statistically become one of the safest large cities in the U.S., with its crime rate being ranked 194th of the 210 American cities with populations over 100,000.
+After reaching an all-time peak in 1990, crime in New York City dropped dramatically through the rest of the 1990s.
 New York City crime rates by 2014 were comparable to those of the early 1960s.

 Darrell Cabey fell into a coma after the shooting; he suffered irreversible brain damage and was paralyzed from the waist down.
-In 1985, the Bronx District Attorney determined that Cabey had the mental capacity of an eight year old.
+In 1985, the Bronx District Attorney determined that Cabey had the mental capacity of an eight-year-old.
 Goetz accused Cabey of exaggerating his injuries.
 Goetz questioned Cabey as to his injuries in two depositions and was unable to elicit an answer longer than a single sentence; when asked, Cabey denied having previously heard the name "Bernie Goetz".

-Troy Canty acquired a criminal record of petty offenses before entering drug-rehabilitation and vocational-training programs.
+Troy Canty entered drug-rehabilitation and vocational-training programs.
 One of Canty's attorneys, Scott H. Greenfield reported that Canty planned to attend culinary school.
-In 2017, Greenfield blogged that he had lost touch with Canty.

 In March 1985, James Ramseur reported to police that two men apparently hired by Goetz kidnapped and attempted to murder him.
 The following day, after detectives played back to Ramseur the emergency 911 recording reporting the kidnapping, Ramseur admitted it was his voice on the call and to fabricating the report.
-Ramseur explained it was merely to test police response when a black person was a crime victim, and was not prosecuted for this hoax.
-Ramseur was convicted in 1986 of the 1985 rape, sodomizing, and robbery of a young pregnant woman.
+Ramseur explained it was merely to test police response when a Black person was a crime victim, and was not prosecuted for this hoax.
+Ramseur was convicted in 1986 of the 1985 rape and robbery of a young pregnant woman.
 Conditionally released in 2002, Ramseur returned to prison for a parole violation in 2005; he finished his sentence in July 2010.
-On December 22, 2011, the 27th anniversary of the shooting, James Ramseur died at age 45 of a drug overdose in an apparent suicide.
+On December 22, 2011, the shooting's 27th anniversary, James Ramseur died at age 45 of a drug overdose in an apparent suicide.

 In 1989, Barry Allen was charged with robbing a 58-year-old man of $54.
-In 1991, he was convicted of the offense, and sentenced to 3.5 to 7 years.
+In 1991, he was convicted and sentenced to 3.5 to 7 years.